 DH Literacy Summer Workshops

-Beyond CMU, the University of Pittsburgh offers a robust series of digital tool and methods in its ULS / iSchool Digital Scholarship Workshops series.
+Beyond CMU, the University of Pittsburgh offers a robust series of digital tools and methods in its ULS / iSchool Digital Scholarship Workshops series.

 - Susan Grunewald (2018)